Spray Painting in Cold Weather: 5 Steps to Overcome the Challenges

 Ordinarily, when you paint something, it is best not to move the object during the drying period so as not to disrupt the paint from setting in.

 While this is definitely a good practice, it won’t really work in the winter.
 Your best bet is to move the piece back inside as carefully as you can so that it can dry in a temperature-controlled environment.

 5. Be Strategic

 Start by taking the temperature of the wall.
-If it is under thirty-five degrees, you are going to want to pick a different day to paint.
+If it is under 35 degrees, you are going to want to pick a different day to paint.

-In fact, the temperature will, ideally, be above thirty-five degrees for at least two days after the paint job.
+In fact, the temperature will—ideally—be above 35 degrees for at least two days after the paint job.

 And that is really it!
 Painting outdoors in the cold is a challenge, but with a little bit of forethought, you can make things easier on yourself.

-Hopefully, you will use the tips that we have provided today to get great results from your winter painting project.
+Hopefully, you will use the tips we’ve provided to get great results from your winter painting project.

 - HOW TO SPRAY PAINT KITCHEN CABINETS WITH EASE